duncan-r/SHIP/docs/source/fmp/unit.rst

 There is though a couple of convenience hooks in the AUnit interface for common requests.
 These include:

-   - rowDataObj(key, rowdata_type='main'): to return one of the DataObject's in the RowDataCollection.
+   - rowDataObject(key, rowdata_type='main'): to return one of the DataObject's in the RowDataCollection.
    - row(index, rowdata_type='main'): to return the contents of a particular row in a RowDataCollection.